 “It happens when we get passionate about the topic and the best way to approach and solve the assignment,” he said.
 “As leaders, we are fair, open to the ideas of others, and always converge after a vigorous exchange of thought.
 It's a perfect training ground to sharpen communication skills, advancing team work, and strengthen our leadership abilities.”

 Liss said he chose Fuqua for its collaborative approach.
 His C-Lead team included a venture capitalist who worked in Korea, a Black Hawk helicopter pilot, a data scientist, a Chinese tech consultant and a marketer who worked in sports and multi-cultural branding.

 “Like many of my classmates, I've worked with teams in the past,” he said.
 “One of the main differences at Duke is the diversity of background and thought on our teams.
 It creates an atmosphere of learning and deep brainstorming.”

-“The seven of us represented five countries of origin and a combined 40 years of work experience,” he said.
+“The seven of us represented five countries of origin and a combined 40 years of work experience,” she said.
 “Some of us spent our breaks solo-travelling and others had quality time with their spouse and children.
 At a team potluck, we had buffalo chicken dip next to kimchi and kimbap.
 Everyone had such a unique perspective and taste.
 It enriched my experience inside and outside of the classroom.”

-“Not only do I appreciate those perspectives, but I cultivate them to capitalize on their strengths,” he said.
+“Not only do I appreciate those perspectives, but I cultivate them to capitalize on their strengths,” she said.
 “Through my teammates, I was able to understand situations through a different lens.
 I was able to add extra layers of analysis to cases and learn from my teammates' strengths.”